Copyright law of Australia: Copyright Tribunal

 The Copyright Tribunal of Australia was established under the Copyright Act 1968, and has specific powers relating to royalties and licensing.
-It is an independent body which is administered by the Federal Court of Australia, consisting of three Federal Court judges who act as President and Deputy President, and other members who are appointed by the Governor-General of Australia.
+It is an independent body, administered by the Federal Court of Australia, consisting of three Federal Court judges who act as president and deputy president, and other members who are appointed by the Governor-General of Australia.

 The Tribunal's key function is to determine remuneration payable under the licence schemes provided for under the Copyright Act, such as provisions that permit reproduction of certain copyright materials by educational institutions, institutions assisting persons with certain disabilities, and government agencies.
 The Tribunal has jurisdiction to confirm or vary an existing or proposed voluntary licence scheme, or substitute a new scheme, where it has been referred to it by a party.

 Collecting societies

 A number of copyright collecting societies operate in Australia.
 Collecting societies are established to collect royalties for uses of copyright material on behalf of authors and copyright owners: they assist to overcome the significant transaction costs that would face individual creators in monitoring, enforcing, and licensing their rights.
 A notable feature of some of the Australian collecting societies is that some are 'declared' to be the society with the function of being the sole collector of royalties under the statutory licences.
 The collecting societies in Australia are: